midorikocak/algorithms-and-data-structures/README.md

-# Midori Data Structures And Algorithms using PHP
+# Data Structures And Algorithms using PHP

 **Description**: Data Structures and Algorithms preparation for technical interview.
 Hence I am a php person, I had to recreate these classes using PHP to repeat CS topics.

 Includes:
  - Single Linked List